X-ray and Radio campaign of the Z-source GX 340+0: discovery of X-ray polarization and its implications: Observations and Data Reduction

 \subsection{Insight-HXMT}

 \hxmt\ \citep{Zhang2020SCPMA..6349502Z} observed \src\ from 2024-03-28 01:21:40 to 2024-03-29 07-28:35.
 The data are extracted from all three instruments using the \hxmt\ Data Analysis software (HXMTDAS) v2.06\footnote{The data analysis software is available from \url{http://hxmten.ihep.ac.cn/software.jhtml}.}, and filtered with the following standard criteria: (1) pointing offset angle less than $0.04^{\circ}$; (2) Earth elevation angle larger than $10^{\circ}$; (3) the value of the geomagnetic cutoff rigidity larger than 8 GV;(4) at least 300 s before and after the South Atlantic Anomaly passage.
-To avoid possible contamination from the bright Earth and nearby sources, we only use data from the small field of view (FoV) detectors \citep{Chen2018ApJ...864L..30C,Yang2022ApJ...937...33Y}.
-The HE data are not used in our spectral analysis as the HE spectra are dominated by the background.
-The energy bands adopted for spectral analysis are 2-10~keV for LE and 10-20~keV for ME.
+To avoid possible contamination from bright Earth and nearby sources, we only use data from the small field of view (FoV) detectors \citep{Chen2018ApJ...864L..30C,Yang2022ApJ...937...33Y}.